Jatin-Kamboj/hangman-game/README.md

-# hangman-game
+# Hangman Game
-This is a game in react.
+This is a hang man game created using react framework .